 There are many conditions that may be causing your hip pain and some are more serious than others, which is why self-diagnosis is not advised.
 Seek help only from a board-certified physician or an orthopaedic surgeon for specialised care.
 Having it checked as soon as possible could save your hip from deteriorating any further.
 Deciding whether or not to have hip replacement surgery can be difficult, but it’s harder having to live with a nagging hip pain that could potentially get worse as time goes by.

-If you have any of the symptoms above and you wish to properly address the root cause behind it, you may book a consultation with Dr Andrew Dutton today not just for pain relief but also for your peace of mind.
+If you have any of the symptoms above and you wish to properly address the root cause behind it, you may book a consultation with A/Professor Andrew Dutton today not just for pain relief but also for your peace of mind.